isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 above.
 Queries which supply more than one of these values are dropped.

-In addition, the query must contain the IP address of the requester in ``giaddr.`` This value will be used not only as the destination for the query response but also to validate the requester against a known list of IP addresses which are permitted to query.
+In addition, the query must contain the IP address of the requester in ``giaddr``.
+This value will be used not only as the destination for the query response but also to validate the requester against a known list of IP addresses which are permitted to query.
 This list of valid requester addresses is specified as part of the Leasequery hook library's